mhanyasoos/group-15-project/README.md

 # Wireless Thermal Comfort Sensing System

 ## Project Overview
 This repository contains source code, hardware configurations, and experimental data for a wireless wearable thermal comfort sensing system.
-Developed for a BSc Group Project at the UCL Department of Physics and Astronomy, the system synchronizes environmental and physiological data to assess individual thermal sensation in real time.
+Developed for a BSc Group Project at the UCL Department of Physics and Astronomy, the system synchronises environmental and physiological data to assess individual thermal sensation in real time.

 ## System Architecture
 The project utilizes a dual-system approach to monitor variables affecting the Predicted Mean Vote (PMV) model: